Jjerot/SnapSplitSummary/README.md

 It then goes through the cleaned output to generate a summary which includes;

--Total splits
+-Total of all splits

 -The number of each background and flare and total number of possible rolls for each

 -A count of all flare colors

--Number of Splits per character (top 3 are displayed)
+-Number of splits per character

--A breakdown of what you've found on splits 2-3, 4, 5, and 6 precisely.
+-A breakdown of what you've found on splits 2-3, 4, 5, and 6 exactly.
 (How many times you hit ink/gold/krackle on the first possible split, useful stats for data collection should you wish to share them)

 -Calculates your "luckiest" and "unluckiest" (nemesis) cards based on their total number of splits and how many desirable outcomes they've rolled.

-This is saved to summary.html and displayed after the program is run
+This is then saved to summary.html and displayed after the program is run